 So what about healthier plants?
 Drip irrigation systems do create healthier plants.
 Above, I touched on the fact that drip systems deliver water directly to the root system of the plant.
 Well this has two big benefits.
 The first is that water is not sprayed on the leaves of the plants.
 Water on leaves during the summer encourages mold or bacteria to grow, which can damage or kill plants.
 Drip irrigation delivers the water to the roots only, keeping leaves dry and not encouraging mold or bacteria growth.

 The second healthy benefit is that when water is supplied to the roots consistently day after day, plants become less stressed.
 A plant that is less stressed grows faster and larger.
 If the plant is a crop, this can result in increased crop yields.
 This has been found to be true in university studies.

 It may seem too good to be true, but a drip irrigation system can give you healthier plants by doing less work.
-If you want help planning your system, contact us via email or phone or check out our installation guide.
+If you want help planning your system, contact us via email or check out our installation guide.
 It will get you up to speed and make sure you get everything needed for your system—the first time.

 Written by Mike Ricker | Mike Ricker is always looking for ways to make drip irrigation easier for everyone.
 If you found this article useful or have a great tip please pass it on to Mike at: Mike Ricker on Google+